 Lumbar Transforaminal Epidural Steroid Injection

-Overview This injection procedure relieves pain in the upper back, ribs, and abdomen caused by a pinched nerve (or nerves) in the thoracic spine.
+A lumbar transforaminal epidural steroid injection is an injection of anti-inflammatory medication into the epidural space where the nerve exits the spine.
+This procedure is effective in relieving pain in the upper back, ribs, and abdomen caused by a pinched nerve or nerves in the thoracic spine.

-End of Procedure and After Care The needle is removed and a small bandage is applied.
-Extended pain relief usually begins within two to three days of the injection.
-Some patients may need only one injection, but two or three injections may be needed to provide significant pain relief.
+After the injection, the needle is removed and a bandage is placed over the skin.
+Pain relief is usually noticeable within three days of the injection.
+In some patients, more than one injection may be necessary to relieve significant pain relief.